ligato/docs/docs/plugins/vpp-plugins.md

 ### Known issues

-- VPP issue: if the Unix domain socket path is defined in the startup config, the path `must exist`, otherwise VPP fails to start.
+- VPP issue: if the Unix domain socket path is defined in the startup config, the path `must exist`, , otherwise VPP fails to start.

-## Access Control Lists plugin
+## Access Control Lists Plugin

 Access Control Lists (ACL) filter network traffic by controlling whether packets are forwarded (permitted) or blocked (deny) at the router’s interfaces based on the criteria specified in the access list.